Herashi/herashi.github.io/_pages/about.md

 ## :mega: News

+  - 2022.11.20  Submitted "Estimating Time-Varying Direct and Indirect Causal Excursion Effects with Longitudinal Binary Outcomes" to *Biometrics* for publication!
   - 2022.10.05  My first paper [Assessing Time-Varying Causal Effect Moderation in the Presence of Cluster-Level Treatment Effect Heterogeneity](https://arxiv.org/abs/2102.01681) is accepted by *Biometrika* for publication!
   - 2022.8.31  Done with my dissertation proposal! :woman_student:
   - 2022.8.10  Presented my work in JSM 2022!